material-admin/doc-material-components/button-examples/Android/android-button-example.md

 ### Anatomy and key properties

+An outline button has text, a container, and an optional icon.

 <details><summary>Expand for anatomy diagram and key outlined button properties</summary>

 ![\<Placeholder diagram of outlined button attribute.
 Replace this text if/when there is an approved diagram\>](assets/outlined-button-diagram.png)